Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 Q: Do I need to get tickets for the tours?

-A: Campers and individuals who have purchased the Family Member Package do not need to collect any tickets for the Camp Nou Tour nor for the rest of the cultural activities as the camp will take care of the tickets.
+A: Campers and individuals who have purchased the Family Member Package do not need to collect any tickets for the museum immersive tour experience nor for the rest of the cultural activities as the camp will take care of the tickets.

 Q: What is the location for each activity?